 Here's one key point that goes against some traditional marketing thinking: developers prefer features.
 Many marketing strategies are based on a "benefits first" mindset.

 In other words: don't just tell them what the product does, tell them how it helps them.
-But some developers still consider this as fluff, they've already got an idea of what they want to achieve and what different features can do for them, so they want to know the technical details and specifics about these features first.
+Some developers see this as fluff.
+They already know what they want to achieve.
+They understand what different features can do for them.
+So, they want to learn the technical details and specifics about these features first.

 Demos and a live product experience